adam-bates/ttr-discord-bot/README.md

-# tlc-discord-bot
+# ttr-discord-bot
-Custom Discord Bot for the Runescape clan: The Last Citadel
+Custom Discord Bot for the Runescape clan: The Twisted Republic

 ###### Created by: Adam Bates